hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 !!! important

-    The mapping of Besu node addresses to Tessera node public keys is off-chain.
+    The mapping of Besu node addresses to Tessera node public keys is offchain.
 That is, the sender of a private transaction must know the Tessera node public key of the recipient.

 ## Nonces